Before and after the teachings

 -

-If you are a master student or a research/teaching assistant, you can ask another seminar leader to switch seminars.
+If you are a master student or a research/teaching assistant, you can ask another seminar leader to swap sessions with you.

 -

 If you are a PhD/postdoc candidate etc. you can ask another colleague to cover your seminar.
-Together you decide whether to switch seminars or not.
+You decide together whether to switch sessions or not.

 -

-Inform Jenny de Figueiredo (personal page) when you have found a substitute.
-Please state the seminar groups and week numbers.
+Inform Jenny de Figueiredo (ISV page) when you have found a substitute.
+Please state the seminar group(s) and week number(s).
 You can also ask Jenny for help in finding a substitute.

 -